sysfce2/godot-docs/classes/class_@globalscope.rst

 :ref:`Variant<class_Variant>` **snapped**\ (\ x\: :ref:`Variant<class_Variant>`, step\: :ref:`Variant<class_Variant>`\ )

 Returns the multiple of ``step`` that is the closest to ``x``.
-This can also be used to round a floating point number to an arbitrary number of decimals.
+This can also be used to round a floating-point number to an arbitrary number of decimals.

 The returned value is the same type of :ref:`Variant<class_Variant>` as ``step``.
 Supported types: :ref:`int<class_int>`, :ref:`float<class_float>`, :ref:`Vector2<class_Vector2>`, :ref:`Vector2i<class_Vector2i>`, :ref:`Vector3<class_Vector3>`, :ref:`Vector3i<class_Vector3i>`, :ref:`Vector4<class_Vector4>`, :ref:`Vector4i<class_Vector4i>`.